• Skip to primary navigation

 2. Tap the i button next to your AirPods, then select Forget This Device.

 Step 2.
-Update the software on your iPhone
+Update the Software on Your iPhone

 1. Connect your iPhone to Wi-Fi and go to Settings > General > Software Update to look for new updates.

-Checking for iOS Software Update on iPhone XS
+iOS 17.3 Preparing for Update on an iPhone

 Step 3.
-Update the firmware on your AirPods
+Update the Firmware on Your AirPods

 If the firmware doesn’t match across both AirPods they might not be able to communicate with one another properly.
 You can fix this by prompting a firmware update using the charging case.